n3ziniuka5/docker-ubuntu-oracle-jdk/README.md

 docker-ubuntu-oracle-jdk
 ========================

-Contains Docker files for ubuntu with oracle jdk
+Docker image with Oracle JDK, based on Ubuntu.